wesback/fleetpulseinfra/docs/migration-guide.md

 ### Step 2: Set Up Remote State Backend

-If not already done, create the storage account for Terraform state:
+If not already done, create the storage account for Terraform state (shared key access is blocked by policy, so the backend must use Azure AD auth):

 ```bash
 # Create resource group for Terraform state